atom/atom/docs/your-first-package.md

     editor.insertText('Hello, World!')
 ```

-The `atom.workspaceView.command` method takes a command name and a callback.
-The
+The `atom.commands.add` method takes a selector, command name, and a callback.
-callback executes when the command is triggered.
-In this case, when the command
+The callback executes when the command is triggered on an element matching the
-is triggered the callback will call the `convert` method and insert 'Hello,
+selector.
+In this case, when the command is triggered the callback will call the
-World!'.
+`convert` method and insert 'Hello, World!'.

 ## Reload the Package